divonlan/genozip/README.md

 <br>
 <b>genozip</b> is free for non-commercial use.
 For a commercial license, please contact <b>sales@genozip.com</b> <br>
 <br>
-Usage is subject to terms and conditions, see the LICENSE.commercial.txt and LICENSE.non-commercial.txt file. <br>
+Usage is subject to terms and conditions.
+The license can be viewed with <b>genozip</b> --license<br>
 <br>
 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE COPYRIGHT HOLDERS OR ANYONE DISTRIBUTING THE SOFTWARE BE LIABLE FOR ANY DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.<br>